p1r4t3Bunny/drlnd-navigation/Report.md

 The agents presented in this solution uses a neural network with 2 hidden fully connected layer as follows: input layer (37 neurons) &rarr; fc1(64) &rarr; ReLU &rarr; fc2(64) &rarr; ReLU &rarr; output layer(4) except the ones with the dueling DQN structure.

 ## Double DQN
 Vanilla DQN tends to overestimate the action value as is.
 To solve this, [Double DQN](https://arxiv.org/abs/1509.06461) was proposed.
-Double DQN uses two separate networks Q and Q'.
-Q is for selecting the best action a with maximum Q-value of next state, while for calculating expected Q-value, Q’ is used by using the action a selected in the previous step.
+Double DQN uses two separate networks Q and a target Q'.
+Q is for selecting the best action a with maximum Q-value of next state, while for calculating expected Q-value, Q’ is used - by using the action a selected in the previous step.
+Since Fixed Q-Targets are already used, the target Q' network can be used as the target network.

 ## Prioritized Experience Replay
 The idea of [PER](https://arxiv.org/abs/1511.05952) is to prioritize experiences that may be more important than others.
 If we sample the experience buffer uniformly, we may "miss out" on experiences that occour less frequently, but contain important information (produce a bigger TD-error) and the agent could learn much from it.
+In order to make sure those experiences will be selected, a probability is assigned to all experiences based on their TD-error: experiences with a higher information content (thus a higher TD-error) will be sampled with a higher probability.

 ## Dueling DQN